-The LGBTQ+ community is even more intimidated.
-Over 45% of LGBTQ+ individuals have felt intimidated based on feedback we have done with our scholarship program and results from a targeted 2019 survey we sent out.
+The LGBTQIA2+ community is even more intimidated.
+Over 45% of LGBTQIA2+ individuals have felt intimidated based on feedback we have done with our scholarship program and results from a targeted 2019 survey we sent out.

 For transgender/nonbinary individuals, that number goes up to 79%.--28% of those folks stopped attending a gym because they felt uncomfortable or unwelcome because of their identity.
 51% have been harassed directly or indirectly at a gym because of their identity.

 Our LGBTQIA2+ community wants a space to feel like themselves and not have to worry if they can wear a rainbow t-shirt, come with their partner, use the restroom they want to use, etc.

 If you identify as LGBTQIA2+ and want to participate in an anonymous survey around fitness inclusion, click here.

 Looking for an inclusive fitness space?

 We know it can be tough finding an inclusive gym - and that it can be really intimidating to walk into a space and not know if it is LGBTQIA2+ friendly.

 Our Inclusive Fitness Finder is an interactive map of LGBTQIA2+ friendly fitness spaces.
 It is for anyone looking to begin or engage in their fitness journey in a supportive community, for those moving to a new city and trying to find a space where they’ll be accepted for who they are, or for people who are traveling and trying to get a workout in somewhere they know they’ll be welcomed.

 Click the map to find an inclusive fitness space in your area.

 How do I get my facility on the map?